JakubHeba/jakubheba.github.io/SLAE/Encoder-and-Decoder/index.md

 <p style="text-align: justify;">The decoder will rely on restoring the original "clean" shellcode, using operations completely opposite to those with which we encoded shellcode.</p>

-Below is the full Encoders code.
+<p style="text-align: justify;">Below is the full Encoders code.
+As shellcode we will use a reverse shell written in Assignment number 2, based on the execve-stack technique.</p>

 ```py
 import random